Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 • Personality: active and excited.

 • Housing: Young spiders can live in a clear plastic container with holes for fresh air.
 Adults require a terrarium with a volume of 17-35 liters.
-The area of the bottom of the terrarium is more important than the height.
+The bottom area of the terrarium is more important than the height.

 • Substrate: 5-8 cm of sphagnum or potting soil.

-• Decoration: live plants, tree bark, fin, etc., anything that creates good hiding places.
+• Decoration: live plants, tree bark, driftwood, etc., anything that creates good hiding places.

-Runner, banana, wanderer... it's not just a bunch of words.
-This is the name of one of the most dangerous spiders in the world, which can take the life of a person in less than an hour.
-The Brazilian soldier spider is one of the most common names for the deadly venomous spider that keeps people in Central and South America at bay.
+Runner, banana, wanderer... these are not just a bunch of words.
+This is the name of one of the most dangerous spiders in the world, which is capable of taking a person’s life in less than an hour.
+The Brazilian soldier spider is one of the most common names for a deadly poisonous spider that keeps residents of Central and South America at bay.
 Recognized by the Guinness Book of Records as the most dangerous and poisonous of the spider family.

-What does death look like and how does it live
+What death looks like and how it lives

-Once upon a time, the spider ranked first in the world in terms of danger, but now the Brazilian spider soldier is on the throne.
-This is a very active and aggressive animal, which, unlike its relatives, does not weave a web, does not live long in the same place, but loves to travel.
+The spider once ranked first in the world in terms of danger, but now the Brazilian soldier spider is on the throne.
+This is a very active and aggressive animal, which, unlike its relatives, does not weave webs, does not live in the same place for a long time, but loves to travel.

-Depending on the habitat, its color also varies, but, as a rule, it is the color of sandy soil, which allows it to be perfectly camouflaged.
-The area next to the chelicerae is colored red, which helps to first attract and then intimidate the enemy.
+Its color also varies depending on its habitat, but, as a rule, it is the color of sandy soil, which allows for excellent camouflage.
+The area next to the chelicerae is colored red, this helps to first attract and then intimidate the enemy.
 The size of the spider can reach 15 centimeters, along with the span of its large legs.

-During the day, it often sits under rocks and logs, waiting for the night to fall when it feels more comfortable.
-Wandering all day, the soldier spider sometimes wanders into people's dwellings, and can hide in their clothes scattered on the floor, in shoes, climb into boxes or something like that.
-This spider loves to hide in banana boxes, which is why it is often also called the “banana” spider, sometimes it can even eat bananas themselves.
+IN daytime often sits under rocks and logs, waiting for nightfall when he feels more comfortable.
+Wandering all day long, the soldier spider sometimes wanders into people's homes and can hide in their clothes scattered on the floor, in shoes, climb into boxes or something similar.
+This spider loves to hide in banana boxes, which is why it is often called the “banana” spider; sometimes it can even snack on the bananas themselves.

-If the spider has met an enemy, it raises its front legs, puts its body upright, exposing its red "zone" next to the chelicerae.
+If the spider encounters an enemy, it raises its front legs and places its body vertically, exposing its red “zone” next to the chelicerae.

-Sometimes, but very rarely, bananas, while living in banana boxes, more often various insects.
-But this spider has the glory of an aggressive predator also because it can easily pounce on some small or even if they are larger than it.
+Sometimes, but very rarely, with bananas, while living in banana boxes, more often with various insects.
+But this spider has the reputation of an aggressive predator also because it can easily attack something small or even if they are larger than it.

 Spider – soldier and man

-Like most animals, even the most dangerous and aggressive, the Brazilian soldier spider will not be the first to rush into battle, it attacks and bites only in case of danger to life.
+Like most animals, even the most dangerous and aggressive ones, the Brazilian soldier spider will not be the first to rush into battle; it attacks and bites only in case of danger to life.

-As noted earlier, due to its inconspicuous appearance and great love to "play hide and seek" in people's houses and things, meetings with this spider are very frequent and sometimes end, alas, very sadly.
-According to various sources, the bite of a soldier spider is fatal in 85% of cases.
-Its poison is incredibly toxic, causing paralysis of all muscles, as a result of which a person dies from suffocation.
+As noted earlier, due to its inconspicuous appearance and Great love“play hide and seek” in people’s houses and belongings, encounters with this spider are very frequent and sometimes end, alas, very sadly.
+According to various sources, the bite of a soldier spider leads to fatal outcome in 85% of cases.
+Its venom is incredibly toxic, causing paralysis of all muscles, resulting in a person dying from suffocation.
 There is an antidote that is no less toxic than the poison itself.

-Despite all the negative points, scientists have found that the poison of the Brazilian soldier spider can positively affect the sex life of men.
-The toxin contained in the poison can cure impotence, and at the moment, scientists are studying how to combine the toxin with existing drugs in order to effectively and safely treat the male ailment.
+Despite all the negative aspects, scientists have found that the poison Brazilian soldier spider can have a positive impact on sex life men.
+The toxin contained in the poison can cure impotence, and in this moment Scientists are studying how to combine the toxin with existing drugs in order to effectively and safely treat male ailments.

-One of the most dangerous spiders on our planet brazilian wandering spider, or as it was popularly called "banana" for the love of these fruits, and for the fact that it lives on banana palms.
-This species is very aggressive to humans.
-The venom of the animal is extremely strong, because it contains PhTx3 neurotoxin in large doses.
+One of the most dangerous spiders on our planet Brazilian wandering spider, or as people called him “banana” for his love for these fruits, and for the fact that he lives on banana palms.
+This type very aggressive for humans.
+The animal's venom is extremely strong, because it contains large doses of the neurotoxin PhTx3.

-In small quantities, this substance is used in medicine, but at high concentrations of this substance causes loss of muscle control and cardiac arrest.
-So it’s better not to meet this species, and when you see it, don’t touch it nearby and hurry to leave.
+This substance is used in medicine in small quantities, but at high concentrations of this substance causes loss of muscle control and cardiac arrest.
+So it’s better not to meet this species, and when you see it, don’t touch it nearby and hurry away.

 Origin of the species and description

 Phoneutria fera or the Brazilian wandering spider belongs to the genus Ctenidae (runners).
-This species was discovered by the famous Bavarian naturalist Maximilian Perty.
-He devoted many years to the study of these spiders.
-The name of this species is taken from the ancient Greek φονεύτρια, this term means "killer".
-This type of spider got its name for its mortal danger.
+This species was discovered by the famous Bavarian naturalist Maximilian Perti.
+He devoted many years to studying these spiders.
+The name of this species is taken from the ancient Greek φονεύτρια; this term means “killer”.
+This type of spider received its name for its deadly danger.

 Video: Brazilian wandering spider

-Maximilan Perty combined several species of P. rufibarbis and P. fera into one genus.
-The first species is slightly different from the typical representatives of this genus, and is its dubious representative.
+Maximilian Perty combined several species P. rufibarbis and P. fera into one genus.
+The first view is slightly different from typical representatives of this kind, and is its dubious representative.

 This genus includes several species:

-• Phoneutria bahiensis Simó Brescovit, opened in 2001.
+• Phoneutria bahiensis Simó Brescovit, was discovered in 2001.
 Lives in and mainly in parks;

-• Phoneutria eickstedtae Martins Bertani was discovered in 2007; the habitat of this species is also the warm forests of Brazil;
+• Phoneutria eickstedtae Martins Bertani discovered in 2007, the habitat of this species is also the warm forests of Brazil;

-• Phoneutria nigriventer was discovered back in 1987 and lives in Brazil and North; Phoneutria reidyi lives in, in warm forests and parks;
+• Phoneutria nigriventer was discovered back in 1987 and lives in Brazil and Northern; Phoneutria reidyi lives in warm forests and parks;

-• Phoneutria pertyi was discovered in the same year and lives in the tropical forests of Brazil;
+• Phoneutria pertyi was discovered in the same year and lives in tropical forests Brazil;

 • Phoneutria boliviensis habitat Central and South America;